-Creating OBlocksFrom the Circuit Builder menu select the Add OBlock Circuit menu item.
+Creating OBlocksFrom the Circuit Builder menu select the Add New Detector Circuit menu item.
 This opens a dialog for you to create a circuit OBlock by supplying its system and user name.
-Creating the OBlock opens the Edit Circuit OBlock window.
+The window has fields to enter the system and user names for a new OBlock.
+After pressing the Create OBlock button, the System Name field will disappear and the button will be replaced with buttons that will allow you to change the user name or delete the block.
+The window is now appears as Edit Circuit OBlock menu item.

 - At the top of the window is a non-editable field to show the current state of the circuit.

 - The window has a text field showing the OBlock User Name.
-The field can be edited to change the user name of the OBlock circuit and a Change Name button to accomplish the name change.
+The field can be edited to change the user name of the OBlock circuit.
+Below it is a Change Name button to accomplish the name change.

-- The Delete Circuit button deletes all components of the track circuit.
+- Alongside is a Delete Circuit button to delete all components of the track circuit.
 Note this means, the OBlock, all the OPaths in it and all portals into and out of the block.

 - The window also has convenience fields that count the track icons that are selected for the circuit.